wezm/ssd1675/README.md

-# SSD1675 EPD display driver
+# SSD1675 ePaper Display Driver

 Rust driver for the [Solomon Systech SSD1675][SSD1675] e-Paper display (EPD) controller, for use with [embedded-hal].